 Experiencing these emotions can sometimes be so intense that it could stop us from doing the “right” thing, which can change the situation from bad to worse!
 Therefor it’s important to find coping mechanisms.

 Have you ever felt some annoying and recurring pains which you tried to ignore and continue your training schedule?
-In this case many athletes like to believe (hope) that this pain will go away by itself.
+Many athletes like to believe (hope) that this pain will go away by itself.
 We simply do not want to accept that maybe there is something wrong more seriously.

 Although some pains do go away by themselves, it is important to listen to your body.
 Don’t stay in the denial stage for too long, as things might end up worse.
 If you continue to train to the point where you’ve turned a “small pain” into a serious injury, then you are miles away from recovery.

 It is OK to try out if it’s enough to reduce the intensity of your training a bit.
 You could slow down your pace, take some extra rest or go for a shorter run.
 But is this training adjustment is not showing any signs of improvement of the complaints, it’s probably best to get professional advice as quickly as possible.
 Seek medical assistance to have your pains examined.
-Find out what the injury is and what caused it.
+Find out which injury you’re suffering from and what caused it.
 Ask for advice on the “do’s and don’ts” and how to adjust your training in such way that you can still do some (or at least the right) exercises while your injury recovers.
 He/she will be able to set your expectations right on your recovery.

 Angry and frustrated